 3. Money brings security but some of that is a false sense of security.
-Food shortages, tainted water, terrorist attacks…they will affect the poor and rich alike.
+Food shortages, tainted water, terrorist attacks, pandemics…they will affect the poor and rich alike.
 That false sense of security works hand in hand with normalcy bias, assuring the wealthy that all they need is their American Express black card.
 And Jeeves.

-4. Not all, but many rich people are out of touch with the real world, and live in a bubble.
+4. Not all, but many rich people are out of touch with the real world and live in a bubble.
 How long would someone like a Kim Kardashian survive if she was on her own, her credit card didn’t work, and suddenly her bodyguard and driver took off and left her stranded in the middle of a big city?
-She would be far more vulnerable than a street smart woman who has been living out of her car.
+She might be far more vulnerable than a street smart woman who has been living out of her car.

 6. Even if a wealthy person has planned ahead and has a well-stocked bunker or secluded home, if they are traveling, they may never make it to safety.
 If they aren’t known and trusted in their bug out location, will the locals come to their aid, if needed?

 7. Over the years I’ve noticed how frequently “rich kids” aren’t required to become especially educated or trained in much of anything, and that’s a real shame.
-The trust fund money is deposited each month, so life is pretty much worry free.
+The trust fund money is deposited each month, so life is pretty much worry-free.